johnpark144/Reminder-and-Plan-as-Developer/README.md

 Sub Tools : Html, CSS(Tailwind CSS), MySql
 Explantion :
 Date of creation : Nov 4th ~ Nov 15th
-Date of debugging : Nov 16th
+Date of debugging : Nov 16th ~
 Date of upload :

 ■ 기능:
 Responsive Website
-Login, Logout, Signup (you can also use without login) TokenRefresh with JSON Web Token
+Login, Logout, Signup (you can also use without login) TokenRefresh with JWT
 Navigation bar and Navigation side bar
-Search
-Past-searchlist (Login -> Local Storage / Non-login -> Backend Server) Add to cart, subtract from cart in Realtime (Login -> Local Storage / Non-login -> Backend Server) See cart in Product detail, Checkout, Cart in deferent form Pagenation
+Add to cart, subtract from cart in Realtime (Login -> Local Storage / Non-login -> Backend Server) Search
+Past-searchlist (Local Storage)
+See cart in Product detail, Checkout, Cart in deferent form Pagenation
 Number of posts to display per page